-Now set in the sixties, the movie opens appropriately enough in a fairground, providing an obvious flashback link to That’ll Be The Day, the first of many cross-references.
+This sequel to That’ll Be The Day (1974) – now set in the 1960s – opens appropriately enough in a fairground, providing an obvious flashback link to the original film, the first of many cross-references.

-Once MacLaine leaves the Stray Cats behind him to go solo (around the mid-sixties), a bizarre thing happens.
-Time appears to warp a little and the latter half of the sixties become the mid-seventies!
+Back in America, the group tell Jim they are leaving him, and although Mike is still hovering at his side, Jim is now out on his own.
+And once Jim goes solo (around the mid-sixties), a bizarre thing happens.
+Time appears to warp a little and the latter half of the 1960s become the mid-1970s!

-Jim conceives the idea of a giant rock opera and retreats to a country hideaway to think out his superstar position.
-By now a victim of drug dependence, he attempts a comeback – and dies of an overdose just as a new chapter in his life seems about to open.
+Jim retreats to his hideaway in a Spanish castle to think out his superstar position and conceives the idea of a giant rock opera dedicated to women.
+By now a victim of drug dependence, he is persuaded to do a special global television interview (his first in two years) but dies of an overdose just as a new chapter in his life seems about to open.

 All in all, the movie is most enjoyable, showing both the highs and lows of stardom, climaxing in a dramatic finale in front of the world’s cameras.